Raynos/ncore/README.md

  - It has support for hot reloading of modules.
 This basically means removing and adding modules on the fly whilst your core is still running
  - It gives you tiered infrasture to define your objects, bootstrapping and application initialization
  - It allows you to auto load all your modules from file and set up dependency mappings based on file based relations
+ - Works with node and the browser! (only 1.3KB min & gzipped)

 ## <a name="docs" href="#docs">Documentation</a>